HealsCodes/XIPivot/README.md

 ## Modifications / Contribution

-If you would like to build XIPivot from source you need the Visual Studio 2019.
+If you would like to build XIPivot from source you need the Visual Studio 2020 or newer.
 The Community Edition is available for free from [Microsoft](https://visualstudio.microsoft.com/vs/community/).

 Otherwise it's just these three steps: